Searching For Wonderful Businesses: Utah Medical Products

 The Numbers on Utah Medical Products

 With a market capitalization of approximately $300 million, Utah Medical Products is a small company.
 With a book value of approximately $27 per share and a market price last quoted at $90, investors are paying a premium to own shares currently, a little over three times book value.
-When analyzing performance over the longer term, Utah Medical’ Products Return on Equity has been exceptional; with the company’s 2014 Annual Report mentioning Return on Equity averaging 29% over a 28 year period beginning when the company turned profitable shortly after completing its initial public offering.
-When examining the company’s Return on Equity over the past several years, there has been a decline from long term average rates, with annual Return on Equity prior to dividend payments in the high teens.
-Management attributes this lower than average performance to the company’s accumulation of cash, providing a larger base of fallow assets not earning anything and thus reducing total returns on shareholder equity.
-However, with Return on Equity “only” in the high teens, combined with a substantial cash position and a debt free balance sheet, it is easy to understand why Utah Medical Products commands a premium in the marketplace.
+When analyzing performance over the longer term, Utah Medical Products' Return on Equity has been exceptional; with the company's 2014 Annual Report mentioning Return on Equity averaging 29% over a 28 year period beginning when the company turned profitable shortly after completing its initial public offering.
+When examining the company's Return on Equity over the past several years, there has been a decline from long-term average rates, with annual Return on Equity prior to dividend payments in the high teens.
+Management attributes this lower than average performance to the company's accumulation of cash, providing a larger base of fallow assets not earning anything and thus reducing total returns on shareholder equity.
+However, with Return on Equity "only" in the high teens, combined with a substantial cash position and a debt free balance sheet, it is easy to understand why Utah Medical Products commands a premium in the marketplace.

 The company also pays a dividend which has gradually increased over the years at around a 2% growth rate, currently standing at $1.12 a share or a yield of 1.42% with a payout ratio of .27.
-Dividend growth averages around 2% annually, with the majority of the company’s earnings being reinvested into the business which, if the past is to be a guide, will likely make a substantial contribution to long term earning power that will generate a return which is difficult for most investors to earn in the marketplace, particularly considering the prevailing interest rate environment and lack of risk free yield available to investors.
+Dividend growth averages around 2% annually, with the majority of the company's earnings being reinvested into the business which, if the past is to be a guide, will likely make a substantial contribution to long-term earning power that will generate a return which is difficult for most investors to earn in the marketplace, particularly considering the prevailing interest rate environment and lack of risk free yield available to investors.

-The company’s management performance is aligned with shareholders and is incentivized to maximize the efficiency and profitability of the business, with company’s Founder and CEO Keven Cornwell holding 5.4% of the company’s outstanding shares and total executive ownership standing at 7.1%.
+The company's management performance is aligned with shareholders and is incentivized to maximize the efficiency and profitability of the business, with company's Founder and CEO Kevin Cornwell holding 5.4% of the company's outstanding shares and total executive ownership standing at 7.1%.
 Management also occasionally repurchases shares in an opportunistic fashion, with share repurchases occurring near recent price levels, with shares repurchased by the company at approximately $80.35 per share in 2018, providing a reference point for investors seeking to establish an initial position.

 Methodical Growth and Devotion to Efficiency Gains

-Management has been extremely transparent about the long term orientation of the company through the publication of engaging, plainspoken and detailed annual reports.
-The primary objective of management is to allocate capital to accretive acquisitions or internal investments to improve the profitability of the company’s existing asset base.
+Management has been extremely transparent about the long-term orientation of the company through the publication of engaging, plainspoken and detailed annual reports.
+The primary objective of management is to allocate capital to accretive acquisitions or internal investments to improve the profitability of the company's existing asset base.
 In addition to this primary strategy of disciplined acquisition and internal investment, the company also makes intermittent opportunistic share repurchases in the open market in addition to paying regular cash dividends as secondary and tertiary methods of creating value for shareholders.

-From the perspective of long term growth, management discusses the fact that Utah Medical Products benefits from being a relatively small player in an industry that is dominated by large companies.
-Given its small size, management discusses how the company has the opportunity to significantly increase its long term earnings potential through a small acquisition of a new device or product line that would otherwise be ignored in the marketplace by larger competitors.
+From the perspective of long-term growth, management discusses the fact that Utah Medical Products benefits from being a relatively small player in an industry that is dominated by large companies.
+Given its small size, management discusses how the company has the opportunity to significantly increase its long-term earnings potential through a small acquisition of a new device or product line that would otherwise be ignored in the marketplace by larger competitors.
 There are significant benefits afforded to an acquirer in this environment, particularly when it comes to achieving optimal pricing and thus a higher initial return from the asset acquired.

-While larger companies may be unwilling to pay high multiples for a differentiated device with strong patent protection and considerable long term market potential due to a small addressable market, Utah Medical Products is perfectly positioned for such an opportunity.
-The fact that Utah Medical Products faces less competition from larger medical device companies for these types of small “bolt on” acquisition opportunities reduces overpayment risk, minimizes competition and allows management the luxury of being able to be selective in their purchases.
+While larger companies may be unwilling to pay high multiples for a differentiated device with strong patent protection and considerable long-term market potential due to a small addressable market, Utah Medical Products is perfectly positioned for such an opportunity.
+The fact that Utah Medical Products faces less competition from larger medical device companies for these types of small "bolt on" acquisition opportunities reduces overpayment risk, minimizes competition and allows management the luxury of being able to be selective in their purchases.
 At current market prices, Utah Medical Products can acquire a company 10% of its size for approximately $30 million, an investment which could substantially impact future earning power.
-In contrast, larger medical device companies with sales in the billions would likely ignore that same $30 million dollar opportunity due to the regulatory and integration costs associated with such a transaction being prohibitive when the profits generated from such a small acquisition would be unable to generate meaningful earnings for a large company in order to justify the resources and time expended in the acquisition.
+In contrast, larger medical device companies with sales in the billions would likely ignore that same $30 million opportunity due to the regulatory and integration costs associated with such a transaction being prohibitive when the profits generated from such a small acquisition would be unable to generate meaningful earnings for a large company in order to justify the resources and time expended in the acquisition.

 Simply put, Utah Medical Products is well situated to benefit from a long runway of low risk, bolt-on acquisition opportunities that would be otherwise ignored by larger companies in the marketplace.
-Also, more importantly, external acquisitions are not the only lever of growth available to the company, with the management willing to invest in increasing the profitability of their existing business, otherwise known as the “Net Income Margin” - i.e the amount of incremental profit realized from each dollar of revenue.
+Also, more importantly, external acquisitions are not the only lever of growth available to the company, with the management willing to invest in increasing the profitability of their existing business, otherwise known as the "Net Income Margin" - i.e., the amount of incremental profit realized from each dollar of revenue.
 The focus of management on increasing existing profitability through efficiency gains as well as achieving external growth via acquisition opportunities is a potent combination, particularly when combined with a debt free balance sheet and an increasing cash balance.
 When no external investments are available, the company can always invest in a proven winner: itself.

 An Exceptional Manager